Sheets in the pool. One beer boat parties. Dogs and Tito the lawyer?

 So we can learn three things from these billboard gaffes.

 First, location matters.
-According to my friend at a Louisville, KY sign company, no matter what medium you use—billboard, website, paper flyer, airplane streamer—where you market, affects what you say.
+No matter what medium you use—billboard, website, paper flyer, airplane streamer—where you market, affects what you say.
 Bradford probably didn’t anticipate Beans Creek Winery was ahead of his sign.
 But it was.
 And that ruined his message.